gtk-rs/gtk4-rs/book/src/main_event_loop.md

 We can't even move the window.
 The `sleep` call is an artificial example, but it is not unusual wanting to run a slightly longer operation in one go.

+## How to Avoid Blocking the Main Loop

-For that we just need to spawn a new thread and let the operation run there.
+In order to avoid blocking the main loop we can spawn a new thread and let the operation run there.

 <span class="filename">Filename: listings/main_event_loop/2/main.rs</span>